 Never just delete spam messages, always drag them into the Junk folder.
 The one exception is promotional messages or newsletters.
 It’s worth trying to Unsubscribe from them first (if it is a genuine message, never if you think it’s suspicious in any way) so that you don’t confuse your spam filter with messages that look a bit like spam but are really just annoying to you rather than real spam.

-Both the Junk and Trash folders are “managed” in that messages older than a certain time limit will be automatically deleted so you don’t have to worry about cleaning up those two folders.
-As of the end of August 2019 the Trash folder expiry is 7 days and the Junk folder expiry is 61 days to allow for folks to get used to the server side Junk folder without losing important messages for the past and next month.
-At the end of September (2019) it will be set back to 7 days, like the Trash folder, so in the mean time don’t worry if you see a thousand or more emails in the Junk folder.
+Both the Junk and Trash folders are “managed” in that messages older than 7 days will be automatically deleted so you don’t have to worry about cleaning up those two folders.
 The 7 day Junk folder average for most folks is about 50 to 100 spams per week.